 Presented annually by the Oklahoma Newspaper Foundation, the Beachy Musselman Award recognizes a journalist for his or her contribution to the field of printed journalism or its related field.

-The recipient of the award, who is selected by the ONF Board of Trustees, receives a plaque and $1,000.
+The recipient of the award, who is selected by the ONF Board of Trustees, receives a plaque and recognition at the annual OPA Convention.

 The award, established in 1969 to recognize and encourage quality journalism in practice, education and research, is named after the late Norman Beachy Musselman, former editor and general manager of the Shawnee News-Star.
 Musselman also served as president of the Oklahoma Press Association in 1961.